sigurdru/FYS3150/Project2/README.md

 To time the code and produce a table of the results, run
 ```
-bash time_it.sh
+bash run.sh time
 ```
-This will run the code 5 times for all values of h, and compute the mean time.
+This will run the code 3-5 times for all equations and values of n, and compute the mean time.
 A table of results is printed to the terminal and saved to file in the output folder.

 # Example run
 ```
 cd code
 make test           # runs the test code
-make compile
+make compile        # compile
-bash time_it.sh     # times the code, average over 5 runs
+bash run.sh time    # times the code, average over 5 runs
 bash run.sh all     # produces all the results
 ```